andrejdaskalov/EMTLab4/README.md

 # EMT Lab: DDD E-Shop for Car Parts

-This repository contains a laboratory exercise for the subject "EMT".
+This repository contains a laboratory exercise for the subject EMT (E-Commerce).
 The goal of this exercise is to implement a core domain for an e-shop for buying car parts using Java Spring and Domain-Driven Design (DDD) principles.

 The core domain follows the DDD principles of: